-On the spur of the moment I and a few colleagues decided to travel to Palolem via motorcycle, and the ride itself was a thrill.
-Despite having to initially endure 400 kilometres via highway, the last 200 kilometres were all country roads — that took us through villages, forests and snaking through “S” curves in the mountains.
+On the spur of the moment, a few colleagues and I decided to travel to Palolem via motorcycle, and the ride itself was a thrill.
+Despite having to initially endure 400 kilometers via highway, the last 200 kilometers were all country roads — that took us through villages, forests and snaking through “S” curves in the mountains.

 Everyone has different expectations of a beach vacation, and I am no exception.
-I sought a place that was peaceful, had some recreation, enough people to make it interesting, and restaurants and bars on the beach — and, served cocktails — not just beer.
+I sought a peaceful place, had some recreation, enough people to make it enjoyable, and restaurants and bars on the beach — and, served cocktails — not just beer.
 I wasn’t disappointed.

 WHERE TO STAY

 All the beach hut resorts have lounge chairs and umbrellas by day, and dining tables and chairs by night.
-You’ll want for nothing, it is all here.
-You can take a boat cruise, rent a kyack, a bike, or just talk a walk.
-For the adventureous there are excursions to the waterfalls, scubadiving, dolphine watching and so much more.
+You’ll want for nothing; it is all here.
+You can take a boat cruise, rent a kyack, a bike, or talk a walk.
+For the adventurous, there are excursions to the waterfalls, scuba diving, dolphin watching and so much more.

-NOTE: between Cuba Huts and havana, out on the beach is Sai Palolem; they had very good food options, and 3 for 1 drink specials, and a very friendly and accommodating staff.
+NOTE: between Cuba Huts and Havana, out on the beach is Sai Palolem; they had very good food options, and 3 for one drink specials, and a friendly and accommodating staff.

 Rs.
 2,000 – 2,500 per night

-Banyan Tree and Fernandez — both 50-100 metres further north of the others –, had nice restaurants with couches, and featured Italian coffee; most of the others serve instant.
+Banyan Tree and Fernandez — both 50-100 meters further north of the others –, had nice restaurants with couches, and featured Italian coffee; most of the others serve instant.

-The real treasure and best-kept secret however is at the far north end of the beach.
+The real treasure and best-kept secret, however, is at the far north end of the beach.
 Set on a little peninsula, which at hide tide you have to wade through thigh-high water to reach.
 There is a little outdoor bar called Sundowner where you can watch sunrise or sunset, and many conjugate there for sunset.
 They have huts for rent at Rs 800 a night, perched and embedded into the mountain — with a view of the beach to the left and rocky coast to the right.
-They appeared quite rustic on the outside, but were in fact quite cosy on the inside.
+They appeared quite rustic on the outside but were quite cozy on the inside.

 Getting Cash.
 I didn’t see an ATM on that previously mentioned street just off the beach, but there is a tourism office just in on the right that can swipe your card and give you cash (they charge 2-3% for the transaction.)

-Being on motorcycles, we opted on our 4th day to take a drive 60 kilometres to the Dudhsagar Waterfall.
-However, once you get to the little town nearest the waterfall you have to take a 45 minute trek by 4×4 jeep up the mountain.
-The road is rough, jostling your insides loose every 5 feet, as the jeep navigates over a rock-studded dirt road, several times crossing through small ponds deep enough that water reached the bottom of the doors.
+Being on motorcycles, we opted on our 4th day to take a drive 60 kilometers to the Dudhsagar Waterfall.
+However, once you get to the little town nearest the waterfall, you have to take a 45-minute trek by 4×4 jeep up the mountain.
+The road is rough, jostling your insides lose every 5 feet, as the jeep navigates over a rock-studded dirt road, several times crossing through small ponds deep enough that water reached the bottom of the doors.